eflautt/ga-data-science/lessons/lesson-13/readme.md

 ***

 <a name="demo-spacy"></a>
-## Demo / Codealong: Natural Language Processing with 'spacy'
+## Demo / Codealong: Natural Language Processing with 'spacy' (30 mins)

 Most techniques for NLP involve pre-processing large collections of annotated text in order to learn specific language rules.
 There are many of these systems in-use for English and other popular languages, although some languages tend to have fewer tools available.
 Each tool typically requires a large amount of data in order to learn general rules and patterns for its task.
 Many also require large databases of special use-cases, since languages like English are full of inconsistencies and slang.